Who are We?

 • Share Indigenous ways of being in reciprocal relationship with all of our relations

-• Cultivate and share Indigenous knowledges and leadership in High Park
+• Cultivate and share Indigenous knowledges and leadership in all parks we operate in

 • Embrace the concept Etuaptmumk (two eyed seeing) that Mi'kmaw Elder Albert Marshall has widely spoken about

-• Raise awareness of turtle nesting in the seven parks we currently operate in
+• Raise awareness of turtle nesting and hatchling seasons

 • Engage park goers as volunteer Turtle Protectors who could help identify nesting turtles in need of protection

-• Build and distribute turtle nest protectors that help ensure the turtles and their eggs are able to survive, and thrive, in the park while allowing eggs to hatch and hatchlings to leave the protector safely.
+• Protect nests using nest protectors to ensure the turtles and their eggs are able to survive, and thrive, in the park while allowing eggs to hatch and hatchlings to leave the protector safely.

 We are guided by Indigenous knowledge principles that can shape how we engage with nature and one another.
 Two of the most important are: